Roman Berezovsky: Khimki

 Berezovsky moved to Khimki in 2006.
 With him, they won a ticket to the Russian Premier League and four seasons entrenched in it.
 During this period, Berezovsky has won four individual trophies: 3rd place among goalies on the number of clean sheets in the Russian championships, 1st place among goalkeepers on the number of goals conceded in the Russian Premier League, and became the Champion of Russia in the Soviet and Russian football as reflected by the number of penalties.
 Berezovsky became the 26th member of the Lev Yashin club.
 In a match with Amkar, Khimki won 2–0.
 This was his one hundredth "dry" game.
 On 15 April 2008, Berezovsky was elected captain of FC Khimki.
 On 27 December 2010, Roman signed a new contract with the club.
 The agreement was for one-year.
 At 175, Berezovsky has made two second most league appearances for Khimki, after Miodrag Jovanović.

 Return to Dynamo Moscow

 On 2 February 2012, Berezovsky signed a 1.5-year contract with Dynamo Moscow.
 It had been 10 years since he signed his first contract with Dynamo.
-He made his debut in a match against Anzhi Makhachkala, in which he missed only one goal.
+He made his debut against Anzhi Makhachkala.

-He began 2014–2015 Russian Premier League season for Dynamo Moscow as the starting goalkeeper.
+He began the 2014–15 Russian Premier League season for Dynamo Moscow as the starting goalkeeper.

 At the age of 40, he started in all 4 UEFA Europa League qualifying round matches for Dynamo Moscow, which saw the team successfully enter the group stage of the 2014–15 UEFA Europa League.